Netis/cloud-probe/ext/proto_erspan_type3/README.md

 ## License
 Copyright (c) 2019 - 2020 Netis.<br/>
-- This plugin source code is licensed under the [GPL v2](./COPYING).
+- This plugin source code is licensed under the [BSD-3-Clause](./LICENSE.md).

 ## Contact info
 * You can E-mail to [developer@netis.com](mailto:developer@netis.com).